amch-med23/printf/Doc/Documentation.md

 Flags:

 The _printf function supports certain flags that can modify the output behavior.
-' ': the space flag.
+' ': the space flags.
 '#': the hash flasg.
 '+': the plus flag.